gvwilson/11-techbook/README.md

 any more than software does,
 but you should ship it anyway
 and then celebrate what you've accomplished.
-Writing a book can be a hard slog, but it's not easy to replicate the feeling of accomplishment when you find your book listed online or receive a shipment of printed copies.
+Writing a book can be a slog,
+but it's not easy to replicate the feeling of accomplishment when you find your book listed online or receive a shipment of printed copies.
 Don't be afraid to tell your friends or post on your social media accounts: